goldsborough/Writer-Tutorial/Part-3/part-3.md

 ### Highlights

 Because we just used the `self.moveCursor()` method in `find()`, I'll talk about that next.
-As commented, *We retrieve the QTextCursor object from the parent's QTextEdit* and *Then we set the position to the beginning of the last match*. *Next we move the Cursor over the match and pass the KeepAnchor parameter which will make the cursor select the the match's text*. *And finally we set this new cursor as the parent's*:
+As commented, *We retrieve the QTextCursor object from the parent's QTextEdit* and *Then we set the position to the beginning of the last match*. *Next we move the Cursor over the match and pass the KeepAnchor parameter which will make the cursor select the match's text*. *And finally we set this new cursor as the parent's*:

     def moveCursor(self,start,end):